 Using the Add a repo + option, search for the repository that you'd like to connect.
 Using the avatar on the bottom left of the modal, you can toggle across all Organizations and personal repositories that you have access to.
 If the repository you'd like to add is in another one of your GitHub organizations, you can connect this using the custom link on the bottom left, where the avatar for your organization is located.

-After confirming the repository you'd like to connect, define the ideal workflow for all connect repositories.
+After confirming the repository you'd like to connect, click Create new Workspace to enter the pipeline merge modal.
+Next, define the ideal workflow for all connect repositories in your new Workspace.
 You'll be presented with a preview screen where you can drag and drop pipelines to determine how they will be merged.
 When merging repositories together, the pipelines across all repositories become one, within a new Workspace.